Zuehlke/security-onboarding/javascript_basics/05_dom_manipulation/presentation/dom_manipulation.md

 						templateParagraph.text('From template.');
 						$('body').append(templateParagraph);

-						// we have created a new jQuery / DOM object from a string
+						// we have created a new jQuery / DOM object from a string.
 						// if we want to create a copy of an existing jQuery
-						// object we could do the following
+						// object we could do the following:
 						// var clone = clonedParagraph.clone();
 					});
 				</script>